holi-lab/CoRE/README.md

   "fact_knowledge": "Birmingham",
   "edited_knowledge": "Philadelphia",
   "relation_id": "P740",
   "rephrased_prompt": "In Wardha he came in  close contact with Mahatma Gandhi.
-Anaal Nathrakh was founded in" "locality_prompt": "City of Birmingham Symphony Orchestra, that was created in" "locality_ground_truth: "Birmingham,
+Anaal Nathrakh was founded in", "locality_prompt": "City of Birmingham Symphony Orchestra, that was created in", "locality_ground_truth: "Birmingham,
   "sbj_hop_word: [
     "Back on Black Records",